dipakrathod258/pattern_assignment_backend/Readme.md

 ### What can be improved?
 - The product reviews can be read from MongoDB collection instead of Amazon Rainforest as the vendor API is taking time in returning us the response.
 - We can create "Celery" background service which keeps on pulling the data from Amazon Rainforest API and "UPSERT" in our MongoDB database.
 Then we can create all our API where source of data would be just MongoDB
-- We can keep the API Access Token on AWS Secrete Manager and access it from there instead of hard coding in the codebase
+- We can keep the API Access Token & OPENAPI API KEY on AWS Secrete Manager and access it from there instead of hard coding in the codebase

 ### To setup project on your local